aws-samples/serverless-data-analytics/Lab4/README.md

 ![IMAGE](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/Screen+Shot+2017-11-17+at+3.02.35+AM.png)

-3. Select the AWS Glue Crawler for CSV(e.g. csvCrawler)
+3. Select the AWS Glue Crawler for CSV (e.g. csvCrawler)
 4. Click **Run crawler**
-5. Select the AWS Glue Crawler for CSV(e.g. csvCrawler)
+5. Select the AWS Glue Crawler for Parquet (e.g. parquetCrawler)
 6. Click **Run crawler**

 > Note: This may take approximately 5 min for both the crawlers to parse the data in CSV and Parquet format.

 ![IMAGE](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab4/Screen+Shot+2017-11-16+at+11.08.23+PM.png)

-7. Wait for the **Status** of both the crawlers to *Ready* state
+7. Wait for the **Status** of both the crawlers to return to the *Ready* state

-Now that you have run the crawlers lest ensure that new tables *taxi* and *ny_pub* been created.
+Now that you have run the crawlers lets ensure that new tables *taxi* and *ny_pub* been created.

-8. To to the list of databases in the AWS Glue Data Catalog click on **Databases** in the navigation pane.
+8. Go to the list of databases in the AWS Glue Data Catalog by clicking on **Databases** in the navigation pane.
 9. Click on **taxi-spectrum-db**

 ![IMAGE](https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab4/Screen+Shot+2017-11-16+at+11.09.32+PM.png)